 Arapahoe County's Phase 2B oil and gas regulations authorized a pad site inspections program and the Board of County Commissioners approved a 2025 budget, which included funding for an oil and gas inspector position.
-The proposed fees would cover the reasonable and necessary costs to support the energy program, including equipment and staffing.
-Staff recommends adoption of the proposed fee schedule.
+The purpose of this study session is to seek Board concurrence on a recommended fee schedule for the inspections program; with Board direction, staff will schedule fee schedule adoption at an upcoming business meeting.

 Background and Discussion: In October 2024, the Board directed PWD to establish an energy program, with 1.0 FTE for an oil and gas inspector (new position), 1.0 FTE for an energy program manager (existing vacant position), and 0.5 FTE of administrative support (using existing administrative resources).
 The program's goal is to inspect each Arapahoe County oil and gas well twice per year, with an estimate of 506 inspections to be completed in the first year of the program.
 Based on pending development in the Lowry Ranch Comprehensive Area Plan and proposed oil and gas sites elsewhere in the county, we anticipate inspections growing by 100 each year from 2026-2030.
-Based on those estimates, we anticipate submitting formal budget requests for an additional plan reviewer FTE and an inspector FTE for 2026.
+Based on those estimates, we anticipate submitting formal budget requests for an additional plan reviewer FTE for 2026 and an inspector FTE for 2027.

 We posted the proposed fees for public comment in early June; the comments and staff responses are attached.
 The proposed fees were \$3,000 per pad, plus \$1,500 per well on the pad, charged annually.
 Many comments expressed concern that the fees were not adequate to cover the program costs, that the program would require taxpayer subsidies, and that the inspection fees did not consider all impacts of development.
-The proposed fees are designed to cover program costs and to be funded by oil and gas operations and not from general funds attributable to taxpayers.
+The proposed fees are designed to cover program costs so that oil and gas operations pay for the program, not general fund taxpayers.
 The inspections program will allow Arapahoe County to evaluate sites' compliance with local and state requirements; if an inspector does observe leaks, spills, or emissions, the County can collect fines per Section 5-3.6.I of the Land Development Code.
 Finally, staff will monitor the program's level of service, revenues, and expenditures to ensure that it protects health, safety, and welfare while covering its costs.